 Starting price bookies were technically illegal in Australia but flourished none the less thanks to society’s needs at the time and police corruption.
 One of Australia’s most colourful underworld identities through the late 1970s and 1980s, George Freeman, was reputedly an SP bookie.

 From there the government got involved because as they saw it, they were missing out on massive amounts of income that could bed taxed, so they decided to corner the industry by opening TAB’s.
 The industry slowly evolved into privatisation and online and mobile betting to form where we are now and how we bet.

 Who was the first corporate bookmaker?

-1961 first saw the Victorian Government regulate betting with the introduction of the Totalisator Agency Board, or TAB, an off course betting shop that was accordingly taxed and monies funnelled back into the racing industry.
+The year 1961 first saw the Victorian Government regulate betting with the introduction of the Totalisator Agency Board, or TAB, an off course betting shop that was accordingly taxed and monies funnelled back into the racing industry.
 The TAB began to spread across Australia, controlled by the government of each state.
 Slowly though, each state began to sell off the TAB to private companies.
 The TAB has become the following entities: